They that sow in tears shall reap in joy (Ps. 126.5).

 I extended what will be the first composition in the I. Nothing.
 Lack. suite to include repetitions (or, rather, MacMillan’s several restatements) of the phrase ‘I shall not want’.
-This is the King James Bible’s translation of the works’ collective title; therefore it ought to be included.
+This is the King James Version of the Bible’s translation of the works’ collective title; therefore it ought to be included.
 There’s one composition, which involves a gradual deceleration from 0% to 200% of the minister reciting Psalm 23, that I’ve not been able to pull off.
 This is a classic instance in which the concept is appropriate, but its application simply doesn’t engage the ear sufficiently.
 Perhaps the idea is too obvious, too predictable.
 It lacks aesthetic surprise.
 ‘Let it be’, John.
 Some battles aren’t worth fighting.
 I needed to conceive the final titles for the compositions.

 12.30 pm: The second and final funeral of the week at Holy Trinity Church:

 By 12.45 pm, the building was full.
 The Old Testament reading was from Ecclesiastes, Chapter 3, and verses 1 to 8: